 Espiye Andoz Castle

 It is a small castle located on a natural peak overlooking the sea and the valley, on the edge of the Yağdere Stream at the entrance of Espiye district.
-It is estimated that it was built in 1300 BC.
+It is estimated that it was built in 1300 CE.
 Access to the castle is provided by the road to the north.
 It is surrounded by walls.
 There are towers in some parts.
 The castle, on a natural hill, dominates both the sea and the valley inwards and towards Giresun and Trabzon.
 Therefore, it has held great importance throughout history.

 Deliklitaş fascinates those who see it, attracting attention with its natural formation on the coast of Görele district of Giresun.
 Deliklitaş is remembered with many legends as well as its interesting appearance.